bigfont/orchard-cms-modules-and-themes/README.md

 This is where [BigFont.ca]() develops modules and themes for Orchard.

-We regularly pull from the `master` branch at `git@github.com:OrchardCMS/Orchard.git`.
+We regularly pull from the `master` branch at `git@github.com:OrchardCMS/Orchard.git` to stay current.

 `git remote -v` displays this: